TheBoxyBear/charttools/README.md

 A song contains five main elements:

-- Metadata - Miscelanious info about the song, such as title, album, charter etc.
+- Metadata - Miscellaneous info about the song, such as title, album, charter etc.
 - Sync track - Markers that define time signature and tempo
 - Global events
 - Instruments